Skip to content

 Access and local highways improvements

-Vehicular access to the proposed development will primarily be taken from a new roundabout created on Fradley Lane to the southwest of the site.
+Vehicular access to the proposed development will be taken from a new roundabout created on Fradley Lane to the southwest of the site.
 The new roundabout junction will create a new gateway to the village approaching from the A38 to the southeast and will help to control traffic speeds on Fradley Lane, a concern cited in recent Parish Council minutes.
 A speed limit change is proposed to the south of the proposed roundabout so that the posted speed limit is 30mph along the site frontage on Fradley Lane.
+The proposals will include the safeguarding of a parcel of land adjacent to the A38 which will provide the opportunity for the local highways authority and national highways to provide improvements to the junction with the A38 where the sliproad is currently suboptimal.

 Access for pedestrians and cyclists would be provided at a number of points in addition to the primary vehicular access.
 A shared footway/cycleway will be provided along Fradley Lane to connect to the Church Lane/Fradley Lane junction.
 Uncontrolled crossings would be provided on Fradley Lane and Church Lane to enable connectivity to the main desire lines to the west of the site.
 A bus stop will also be provided on Church Lane which would enable local bus services to stop in close proximity to the site.

 The layout of the Church Lane/Fradley Lane junction will be improved to provide a more conventional priority T-junction arrangement and improve pedestrian/cycle crossing facilities.
+The narrow section of Fradley Lane between the proposed roundabout and the junction of Church Lane will be widened to address local concerns.

 The development itself would feature tree lined primary streets, off which secondary and tertiary streets would be located, as well as network of walking and cycling routes.